neha-kay/Kiko-plus/_posts/2017-08-09-productivity-guide.md

 4. A compiled list of useful tidbits of advice --- I've read a *lot* of things on productivity --- some great, some absolute crap.
 At the end of this article I've included a running list of great tips, resources, and links curated from other top sources to create a centralized productivity resource.

 I'm also going to temporarily invent the word _'unproductivity'_, because apparently it's not a word when it really should be.

+##### Table of Contents

+<a href="http://www.nehakay.com/productivity-guide/#welcome" target="_blank">The Accountability Guide</a>
+* Introduction
+	- What this guide is for
+	- What this guide isn’t for
+* De-constructing Unproductivity
+* Accountability as a solution
+* Implementing an accountability sprint
+* A template for accountability declarations
+* Other Important Implementation Tips
+* Cool Accountability Examples

+<a href="http://www.nehakay.com/productivity-guide/#time-organization-guide" target="_blank">Time Organization Guide</a>
+* The Basics
+* Different Views of Time
+* Macro Level Views
+* Micro Level Views

+<a href="http://www.nehakay.com/productivity-guide/#goal-organization-guide" target="_blank">Goal Organization Guide</a>
+* Introduction
+* Excel Spreadsheets, Ahoy!
+* Macro Level Goal Planning
+* Micro Level Goal Planning
+* Weekly Planning
+* Other Cool Views & Planning Tools

 ### What this guide isn't for